THE SPACE ELEVATOR

 A mechanical "climber" — using magnetic levitation or rollers along the tether — would then carry many tons of equipment or people into orbit.
 Although such a project would cost in the tens of billions, it would eventually pay for itself by providing much cheaper space travel to a greatly expanded market.

 A 2014 report by the International Academy of Astronautics (IAA) proposes a "ribbon" tether stretching well past geostationary orbit that's roughly one hundred million times longer than its width.
 The "ribbon," held down by an anchor as heavy as about 170 school buses, could carry 1 kilogram to geosynchronous orbit for $500, opposed to the current price of $20,000 per kilogram via rocket, according to the IAA report.

-Dr. Peter Swan, who helped author the IAA report, is the president of the International Space Elevator Consortium, a professional society of space elevator enthusiasts advocating for the megastructure.
-He said space elevators offer an “opening of our vision towards humanity’s future.”
+Dr. Peter Swan co-authored the IAA report and is the president of the International Space Elevator Consortium, a professional society of space elevator enthusiasts advocating for the megastructure.
+He said space elevators offer an "opening of our vision towards humanity’s future."

 "There’s a tremendous movement of moving off-planet," Swan told Futurism.
 "Space elevators could jump in and help the whole process by lowering the cost to geosynchronous and beyond."